campusbeats/campusbeats.github.io/index.md

 Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

-BowFolios defines the following routes:
+Campus Beats defines the following routes:

   * The `/` route goes to the public landing page.
   * The `/directory` route goes to the public directory page.